mauroreisvieira/harmonix-hub/packages/tsconfig/README.md

 }
 ```

-By extending `@harmonix-hub/tsconfig`, you inherit the recommended TypeScript compiler options for Code Harmony Kit projects.
+By extending `@harmonix-hub/tsconfig`, you inherit the recommended TypeScript compiler options for Harmonix hub projects.
 You can also add or override compiler options in your project-specific TypeScript configuration file.